Oriental White Stork Preservation

 Avg.
 2m

-Due to excessive pesticide usage during and after World War II, many of the Oriental White Stork’s feeding grounds, the rice fields, became difficult places to find food.
+In Japan, due to excessive pesticide usage during and after World War II, many of the Oriental White Stork’s feeding grounds such as the rice fields became difficult places to find food.

-The stork’s numbers dwindled over the decades, and in 1971, the last stork disappeared from Japan’s skies in Toyooka City.
+The stork’s numbers dwindled throughout Japan over the decades, and in 1971, the last stork disappeared from Japan’s skies right here in Toyooka City.

-To save the Oriental White Stork from complete extinction, we first had to capture the last remaining ones and raise them in captivity.
+To save the Oriental White Stork from complete extinction, citizens thankfully captured some of the last remaining ones in the 1960s and began to raise them in captivity.

-When we did, we made a promise to them “We will, one day, bring you back to the wild.”
-In order to fulfill our promise we are taking every step possible to ensure their return to the wild will be successful.
+When they did, they made a promise to the storks: “We will, one day, bring you back to the wild.”
+In order to fulfill their promise Toyooka City is taking every step possible to ensure the storks’ return to the wild will continue to be successful.

 Reintroduction of the Oriental White Stork into the Wild